xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-create-test-case.md

 To playback the recorded scenario:

 1. Select the test case where you saved the recorded actions.
-2. From the main toolbar, select any browser on the drop-down list next to **Run** to execute the test case.
+2. From the main toolbar, select any browser on the drop-down list next to **Run**.

+    Katalon Studio will execute the chosen test case with the recorded steps accordingly.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/recording-webui-test/select-browser-to-playback.png" width=30%>

-    Katalon Studio executes the test case with the recorded steps accordingly.

 **<details><summary>View the test case in Script mode.</summary>**